This tangy cavolo nero is ideal alongside grilled meats or a casserole, and is ready in just 20 minutes!

 For those of you who enjoy eating seasonally, pick up a few bunches of fresh cavolo nero in the colder months for some nutritious, hearty and tasty winter cooking, then freeze the rest to use later.

-This dish can be prepared in advance, serve at room temperature or warm.
+This dish can be prepared in advance and served at room temperature or warm.

 What is cavolo nero?